-Q: Do you need hiking boots for a 14er?
-A: While not everyone wears hiking boots on 14ers, I highly recommend them for two reasons.
+A: This is a controversial question in the 14er community.
+There is significant debate about what are the best shoes for hiking 14ers.
+While not everyone wears hiking boots on 14ers, I highly recommend them for two reasons.
 First, hiking boots have more traction than typical sneakers or shoes which makes them more dependable on loose and slippery rock.
 Second, boots have more ankle support which prevents sprains and rolls – which are somewhat common on rocky 14er trails.
+Learn more.

-Q: How much water should I bring for a 14er?
-A: For day trips, plan on bringing 2 liters minimum per person, if not more.
-For overnight trips, you will need double that amount.
+A: You should determine how much water to bring on a 14er depending on its elevation gain, difficulty, and distance.
+For easier climbs and day trips, plan on bringing 2 liters minimum per person, if not more.
+For overnight trips, you will need 2-3 times that amount (you will probably need water to cook with).
 You should always also bring a method to purify more water – that could be a stove, a water filter, or purification tablets – whichever you prefer.

 What Gear Do I Need to Hike a 14er: Now You Know!